MaryamAsgarinezhad/obsidian/Linux/API Services.md

 Start a fastapi service from scratch:

-You can use Nginx, Openresty, or ther web serv
+**You can use Nginx, Openresty, or ther web servers instead of uvicorn.
+We use these we servers when our API framework doesnt have web server, like php.**

 -  `["uvicorn", "main:app", "--host", "0.0.0.0", "--port", "80", "--reload"]`: This command will run the Uvicorn ASGI server to serve the FastAPI application named `app` from the `main` module.
 Here's what each part does:
     - `"uvicorn"`: Specifies the command to run, which is the Uvicorn ASGI server.
     - `"main:app"`: Specifies the module and the object to run.
 In this case, it runs the `app` object from the `main` module.